sptankard/digitalsecuritycurriculum/pages/02.curriculum/03.secure-your-phone/chapter3.en.md

 <div class="GLBL_H2" markdown="1">## 7.
 UPDATE YOUR ANDROID</div>

-To ensure that your phone remains secure, we strongly recommend you keep your software updated.
-There are two types of updates to check for:
+To ensure that your phone remains secure, we strongly recommend you keep your phone and its software updated.
+These updates are crucial to keep the phone functioning and more importantly contain software patches to address the most recent malware threats.
+Keep in mind then when you are updateThere are two types of updates to check for:

-The phone’s operating system: Go to Settings → About phone → Updates → Check for Updates7
+* Updates for the phone’s operating system.
+Go to **Settings → About phone → Updates → Check for Updates**

-Individual apps you have installed: Open the Google Play Store app, and select My Apps from the side menu.
+* Updates to individual apps you have installed: Open the Google Play Store app, and select My Apps from the side menu.

 <div class="col-xs-12 none">
 			<div class="well none" style="border-radius:0" >